jessezalasky/jessezalasky.github.io/_projects/puns.md

 order: 2
 description: "The lighter side of my writing life."
 permalink: /creative-portfolio/puns
-summary: "The marquee at the Raley's flagship store in Sacramento is a city icon and I get to write the puns!"
+summary: "The marquee at the Raley's flagship store in Sacramento is a city icon and I write the puns!"
 category: print
+My Contributions:
+- Have Fun
 ---

 <div class="image-container">